VahidMostofi/dbio/README.md

 ## Reader/Writer Apps
   Both applications run inside Docker containers.
 Entrypoint for both applications are `run-with-reborn.sh` which both generate necessary codes and build them and then runs the reader/writer.
 In case of `type_mappings.json` changes (that is mapped through volumes in Docker), both reader and writer detect that, and exit with specific exit code =36.
 If exit code inside `run-with-reborn.sh` is 36, it redo the process (generate, build, run) otherwise exists.

+  ### Handling Duplicate Rows
+  - To handle "no rows with duplicate values", a unique index across all fields is added for each event table.
+With assumption that only fields are added to the each event table, all previous indexes are removed when new index is added when migrating.
+If this behavior is not desired, it can easily be changed to keeping all the old indexes.
+Currently, on conflict when inserting, we ignore duplicate rows, this seemed like a reasonable choice based on the reason behind of having duplicate rows.

   ### Behaviors
   - If the `type_mappings.json` is invalid or has errors the application stops running to prevent the system form inserting incorrect values. **This behavior can be easily changed based on the requirements**, for example ignore those errors and using the oldest version.